hngx-org/Hurricane-event-backend/README.md

   - `DELETE /api/categories/{category_id}`: Remove a category from the system.

-For detailed documentation on these API endpoints and their usage, please refer to the [DOCUMENTATION.md](DOCUMENTATION.md) file.
+For detailed documentation on these API endpoints and their usage, please refer to the [API DOCUMENTATION.md](APIDOCUMENTATION.md) file.

 ## Contributing